[Windows 8 Review] What’s New in Windows 8 Consumer Preview (Public Beta)?

 In past whenever you did a dual boot between two Windows OS, the boot loader used to show just after the BIOS logo and before any Windows boot.
 But Microsoft has changed it in Windows 8.
 Windows 8 boot loader is shown after Windows 8 boot screen that means first Windows 8 starts and then you see the boot loader to select desired Windows from the list.

-Windows 8 boot loader follows Metro UI and shows the installed Windows OS as tiles:
+Windows 8 boot loader follows Metro UI and shows the installed Windows OS as tiles.
+It also provides other useful options and tools to troubleshoot your system.

 You can use your mouse cursor to select the entries.
 It also allows you to change the timer and default boot entry which is a welcome change.